-Systematic sampling retains some of the benefits of randomness, but it can be too rigid in cases where, for example, the researcher knows that the counting system is going to result in data that skews one way or another — for instance, if someone is interviewing every tenth customer and every tenth person winds up being a female in the same age range.
+Systematic sampling retains some of the benefits of randomness, but it can be too rigid in cases where, for example, the researcher knows that the counting system is going to result in data that skews one way or another.
+An example would be someone interviewing every 10th customer and every 10th person being a female in the same age range.

 This is the easiest sampling method but also the least reliable.
 Convenience sampling involves gathering information from whoever is closest and easiest to reach.
 An example would be asking coworkers in the same office a question, rather than questioning every employee at the company, since going to other offices might take more time and effort.
 Convenience sampling can also involve using whatever data is readily available.

 Sometimes, convenience sampling can be effective, such as to gain initial primary data on brand impressions or product redesigns, where participant diversity or inclusion criteria may be less important.

 With clustered sampling, a researcher uses the subgroups of a population instead of individuals.
 Clusters are often predefined, such as municipalities in a study about the effect of a particular phenomenon across the country.

 Clustered sampling is further broken down into different types — single-stage cluster sampling, where all individuals in a cluster are included in the sample, or two-stage cluster sampling, where only random individuals within the cluster are chosen.

 The main benefit of clustered sampling is that some of the work is already done: A group is already clearly defined.
 Therefore, it can be more efficient than other methods.
 However, there can be bias in the study if the clusters do not accurately represent the population as a whole.